 Gastrointestinal disorders can also cause chronic diarrhea.

-- Pancreatic insufficiency (steatorrhea) diarrhea with high amounts of fat in feces
+- Pancreatic insufficiencyiXProper functioning of the pancreas ensuring digestion and absorption of essential nutrients. (steatorrhea) diarrhea with high amounts of fat in feces

 Conditions causing chronic diarrhea should be evaluated and treated by a specialist.
 OTC medications and natural remedies may not cure it.
-Breastfeeding women may also seek medical care if they develop any other symptoms such as fever, chills, abdominal pain, and dehydration.
+Breastfeeding women may also seek medical care if they develop any other symptoms such as fever, chills, abdominal pain, weight loss, or dehydration.

 Natural Diarrhea Treatments For Breastfeeding Moms

-Diarrhea with fever or blood in stools needs medical care since it can be due to bacterial or parasitic infections.
+Diarrhea with fever or blood in loose stools needs medical care since it can be due to parasitic or bacterial infections.
 Mothers with diarrhea lasting more than two days should also see a doctor.